epage/epage.github.io/blog/blog/iterating-on-test.md

 printing to `stdout` / `stderr`.

 This means
-- If you write directly to `stdout`, `stderr`, use libc, or have C code using libc, it will not be captured
+- If you write directly to `std::io::{stdout,stderr}`, use libc, or have C code using libc, it will not be captured
 - If the test launches a thread, its output will not be captured (as far as I can tell)
-- This API is only available in nightly (which libtest has special access to on stable)
+- This API is only available in nightly which libtest has special access to on stable and custom test harnesses do not

 Previously, this
 [whole process was more more reusable but more complex](https://github.com/rust-lang/rust/pull/78714)